3bdillahiomar/Drought-Assessment-in-Somaliland/README.md

 If you use the data, code, or findings from this repository in your research, please cite:

-Omar, A.O., Alasow, A.A., Shahid, S. (2024).
+Omar, A.O., Alasow, A.A., Farah, A.A., Shahid, S. (2024).
 Spatiotemporal Analysis of Agricultural Droughts in Somaliland: Integrating MODIS-derived Vegetation Indices and CHIRPS Precipitation Estimates.